aragon/whitepaper/README.md

 *Figure 4: Traversing the sortition tree to select a juror*

 Due to gas constraints, the draft function can select at most 100 juror slots per call.
 More that 100 juror slots can be selected using multiple transactions.
-To minimize the number of transactions required to select a specific proportion of total stake, the required amount of stake per juror slot can be increased in subsequent appeal rounds.

-The sortition tree must be updated between terms as the proportional stake of jurors changes.
-Changes are queued and executed when the heartbeat function is called.

 ### Juror Ruling